smorenospace/SlurmTorchHarmony/README.md

         local_rank = int(os.environ["LOCAL_RANK"])
         torch.cuda.set_device(local_rank) #0,1 cuda devices

+4. Launch processes with accelerate (for this one, an example of finetuning RACE is provided)

+    sbatch launch_slurm_with_accelerate.sh

 ### Core idea

 The main concern is to correctly create a **distributed environment within torch and asign the respective local ranks from slurm to the respective GPUs**.
 Therefore, these two steps must be ensured for points 1 and 3.
 On the other hand, point 2 only require gpu assign since the distributed environment is already launch.
 To set the gpus use torch.cuda.set_device.
 The Step [0] of the code prints this information for 2 nodes with 2 gpus (ranks 0 and 1).